cresset-template/cresset/README.md

 Docker containers are designed to be transient and best practice dictates that developers should create a new container for each run or command.
-In practice, this is very inconvenient for development, especially for deep learning applications, where libraries must be constantly installed and bugs are only evident at runtime.
+In practice, this is very inconvenient for development, especially for deep learning applications, where new libraries must constantly be installed and bugs are only evident at runtime.
 However, developing in local environments with `conda` or in individual containers risks making the development environment unreproducible.